johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 It's a plus if a tech stack works on the 3 major operating systems: Windows, OS X and Linux.

-It's a must that it works on Linux at least, in case Linux contains will be used to deploy the application, which has become increasingly common.
+It's a must that it works on Linux at least, in case Linux containers will be used to deploy the application, which has become increasingly common.
-Linux servers are also cheaper to build/rent, and more customizable than Windows servers as well.
+Linux servers are also cheaper to build/rent, easier to modify, and more customizable than Windows servers.

 ## Kinds of applications